little hagia sophia, cappadocia and beach in Turkey: 15 reasons to visit turkey

 5. Istanbul – Ancient city that spans two continents

-This is such a fascinating ancient city that spans two different continents.
-You can even take a private cruise through the Bosphoros and explore from the water!
+This is such a fascinating ancient city that spans two different continents, Asia and Europe.
+You can even take a private cruise through the Bosphorus and explore from the water!

 It is the city once known as Constantinople and carries with itself, even now, the rich history in its ancient ruins left from long ago.

-You can wander buildings hundreds of years old, drink Turkish coffee and chat with the local shop owner or simple wander around and see the interesting mix of modern mingling with the ancient.
+You can wander buildings hundreds of years old, drink Turkish coffee and chat with the local shop owner or simply wander around and see the interesting mix of modern mingling with the ancient.

 There is so much to say about this incredible city!
 Learn more about where it is located.